 - Devil May Cry: The Trope Maker for 3D games, and the first game of which was directed by eventual Bayonetta creator Hideki Kamiya.
 The third entry, largely considered to be the series' finest installment, is often seen as the "refinement" of the genre, while the fifth game is considered a masterpiece of Stylish Action.

 - DmC: Devil May Cry: A franchise reboot of the Devil May Cry series from Ninja Theory.

 - Fairy Bloom Freesia: A 2D indie title that features extensive ground-to-air combo capabilities similar to Bayonetta.

-- God of War: A hack-and-slash series featuring chained swords, grapples, and magic as its combat components, and perhaps the genre's most basic example.
-God of War features easy-to-learn combat, a few token combo setups, and a simple scoring system that rewards extended combos at certain lengths.
-While significantly easier than other classics in the genre like Devil May Cry, the series' accessibility makes it a good choice for casual players trying out stylish action for the first time.
+- God of War: A hack-and-slash series featuring chained swords, grapples, and magic as its combat components.
+God of War features easy-to-learn combat, various setups for combos and loops, and a simple scoring system that rewards extended combos at certain lengths.
+While not as overtly technical as other classics in the genre like Devil May Cry, the low execution barrier, and simplicity make it a good choice for newer players.
 However, to those that are willing to dig deeper, there is significantly more to the combat than many assume there is.
-This video from God of War III shows off some of the possibilities of the combat system.
+This video from God of War III shows off some possibilities of the combat system.

 - Kingdom Hearts III is this, especially compared to previous titles, the combat is fast paced with a great variety of foes to fight, but an even greater amount of ways to take them down, including normal combos, magic, summons, rides, Keyblade transformations, Super Modes, and more, all of which is at the control of the player and can be unleashed, many times simultaneously for even greater combos.
 The Re Mind D Lc (As well as the free update that proceeds it) adds in brand new combo modifiers for Base Sora that take this even further, and the update also increased the overall combat speed of Sora himself.